nextguys/lively-next-relaunch/explanation/morphic.md

 ### Component Derivations

 While reusing component definitions to compose new components is useful, we also want to be able to expand or customize existing component definitions to suit our needs.
 For instance we may want to have different color themes of the same system button in order to match different styles of tools.
-In order to archieve that, the component system allows to derive a component similar to subclassing a class:
+In order to achieve that, the component system allows to derive a component similar to subclassing a class:

 ```javascript